MatterWindowCovering

 begin

-Initializes the Matter window covering endpoint with optional initial positions and covering type.
+Initializes the Matter window covering endpoint with optional initial positions, covering type, and local motor calibration.

 • coveringType - Window covering type (default: ROLLERSHADE).
 This determines which features (lift, tilt, or both) are enabled.